JuliusBoateng/cstrivia/README.md

 > Make sure you're using **http**, not https.
 > Some browsers (like Chrome) may auto-redirect to https, which will cause errors.

+## Feedback

+Feedback or suggestions?
+Open an issue or email julius@cstrivia.com